 Finding out your dosha type is easier said than done.
 There are numerous quizzes and questionnaires online which will predict your dosha type.
 Feel free to try them.
 However, your best source is an Ayurvedic practitioner.
 An Ayurvedic practitioner’s experience is essential to eliminate false alarms.
 An Ayurvedic practitioner’s wisdom can differentiate between to close and similar symptoms.

 What to do after you determine your body type ?

-Again, using common sense and using DIY principles can give you sum optimal outcomes.
-Go to your Ayurvedic practitioner for your Ayurvedic diet chart.
-A professional Ayurvedic chart by an Ayurvedic Doctor will have seasonal variations and specifics based on the country and the region were you live.
+Again, using common sense and using DIY principles you can create a set of do’s and don’ts.
+However, it is always good to seek help from an Ayurvedic practitioner for a customised Ayurvedic diet chart.
+A professional Ayurvedic diet chart by an Ayurvedic Doctor will cater for seasonal variations and specifics based on the country and the region were you live.

 How do you implement your Ayurvedic diet ?